© Crown copyright 2021

 Your purchasing strategy must show you’ve considered commercial and technology aspects, and contractual limitations.

-If you are building a service as part of your technology project or programme you will also need to meet the Digital Service Standard.
+If you’re building a service as part of your technology project or programme you will also need to meet the Service Standard.

 Who to contact for help